johanneswiesel/Convex-Order/README.md

 ## Running the programs

 Running the jupyter notebook plots the figures.
 The python files are used for the implementation of the optimization procedure.
+An interactive version of 'Main.ipynb' can be tested and run by visitors here: https://colab.research.google.com/github/johanneswiesel/Convex-Order/blob/main/Main.ipynb.

 # License